Skip to content

 WantedBy=multi-user.target

-Register and Start The Service
+Register and Start the Service

 sudo systemctl daemon-reload